Our Committee and Staff

 Cheryl Ellis, Vice President

 Hi everyone, my name is Cheryl Ellis and I have been a HFWA committee member since 2005.
 I am a carrier and have mild haemophilia A, and have two boys who both have severe haemophilia A. I am a theatre trained registered nurse and my husband Darren and I run our own business building swimming pools.
 I believe it is important to keep up to date with information relevant to our community; whether it is to do with advances in treatments, products and services available to us to make our lives easier, or the rights of our members to live full and happy lives.

 Robert Butler, Treasurer

 I am Robert Butler and I am Treasurer of the Haemophilia Foundation of WA.
-I am an Accountant in Private Practice in Balcatta, my wife's name is Sheryl and she is a Family Law Solicitor, (if anyone needs one).
-We have two children, Marc, who is a very good Financial Planner, and Claire, who is a Geologist.
-We have been members of HFWA for about 25 years.
+I am an Accountant in Private Practice in Subiaco, my wife's name is Sheryl and she was a Family Law Solicitor.
+We have two children, Marc, who was a very good Financial Planner, and Claire, who is a Geologist.
+We have been members of HFWA for about 40 years (1980 - current.
 Initially our interest/involvement was as parents of a haemophilia sufferer, wanting knowledge and peer support.
 As the foundation, (Society in earlier days), is always working for the benefits of all our members, it always needs people who can help it carry out its functions and as an accountant I felt I could help by doing the accounts, and that has been an ongoing involvement for me.

 Michelle Dinsdale, Committee Secretary